 Since Gothicism is characterized by some critics as a subgenre of Romanticism, both share many similarities as well.
 For instance, both genres deal with the existence of sublime and transcendent, reason and rationality, and the medieval references.

-The Gothic style of writing has never gone outdated.
-In fact, its gaining more and more popularity with the passage of time.
-Mystery, suspense and horror; these elements when added to the story have a tendency to excite everyone.
+Originating in England, the Gothic style of writing has never gone outdated.
+In fact, it’s gaining more and more popularity with the passage of time.
+Mystery, suspense and horror—these elements when added to the story—have a tendency to excite everyone.
 This is something that has encouraged the Gothic writers to produce more works of horror and mystery.
-Today’s Gothic literature includes stories of vampires, demons, werewolves, supernatural beings, castles, dark and stormy nights and an abundance of darker themes–all, truly, contribute to Gothic tradition.